ytan17/weather-journal-app/README.md

 # Weather-Journal App Project

 ## Overview
 This is an asynchronous web app that uses Web API and user data to dynamically update the UI.
-Users enter zipcode and today's feeling.
-Then the page will dynamically update with the most recent entry with today's date, today's temperature, and today's feeling.
+Users enter zipcode and today's feelings.
+Then the page will dynamically update with the most recent entry with today's date, today's temperature, and today's feelings.

-## Instailation
+## Installation
-1. Download the source file in github
+1. Download the source file in Github
-2. In terminate: `npm run start` -- need to have node.js instail first
+2. In terminate: `npm run start` -- need to have node.js install first
 3. On browser: run http://localhost:8000/

 ## API Credentials